jta50/aifortiori.com/src/index.md

   <!-- Content Section -->
   <section class="content-section">
     <div class="container">
-      <h2 class="section-title">Our Approach</h2>
+      <h2 class="section-title">About</h2>

       <blockquote class="intro-quote">
-        A digital resource exploring how legal reasoning meets large language models, crafted by a lawyer obsessed with clarity, precedent, and pedagogy.
+        <strong style="font-style: normal;">AI Fortiori</strong> is a digital resource for lawyers, legal academics, and students of law — grounded in legal tradition, attuned to the modern world, and shaped by the meeting of human judgment and machine intelligence, where insight is forged through disciplined design.
       </blockquote>

       <div class="features-grid">